Animal Cruelty Laws Ohio

 According to Ohio law, it is a crime to abuse or neglect pets.
-Common forms of abuse or neglect include intentionally harming, killing, torturing, poisoning, withholding food and water, and inadequate confinement.
+Common forms of abuse or neglect include intentionally:

 Senate Bill 205 Increases Penalties for Animal Cruelty

 The proposal was created a little over a week after Antonio Johnson was arrested for allegedly setting a stray dog on fire, which leads to the animal being euthanized.
-He has pleaded not guilty and is currently being held on $75,000 bond.
+He has pleaded not guilty and is currently being held on a $75,000 bond.
 Reach out to a criminal defense lawyer.